Courses Offered

 ED311/ED510/PY270

-Upcoming: Block 5, 2023-2024
+Upcoming: Block 5, Block 7, 2024-2025

 This course covers the intersection of Developmental Psychology, Learning Sciences, and other social, cultural, and cognitive theories of learning and pedagogy.
 We focus on how people learn as individuals and in communities, how development and learning interact across childhood, and what teachers do to understand and cultivate their students' cognitive and social skills.

 1 unit.
 ED311 Course Catalog.
-Prerequisite: Consent of instructor & ED101 and one of the following: ED210, ED211, ED218, ED222, ED225, ED235, or ED255.
+Prerequisite: Consent of instructor, ED101, and one approved 200-level Education course.

 Meets degree requirement — Critical Learning: SHB